• Find a Member

 A: Literacy Texas does have an annual conference!
 It’s held every summer.

-Our regional symposia are separate to the conference.
+Our regional symposia are a different type of event to the conference.

 Each symposium: